Netflix's 'Queen's Gambit' defamation lawsuit over 'sexist' remark ends in deal

 "Thus, in a story that was supposed to inspire women by showing a young woman competing with men at the highest levels of world chess, Netflix humiliated the one real woman trail blazer who had actually faced and defeated men on the world stage in the same era."

-The deal comes after a federal judge ruled not to dismiss the case in January.
-The streaming giant argued under California’s anti-SLAPP law, Netflix’s viewers understood the line was false since "fictional works have no obligation to the truth."
+The deal comes after a federal judge refused to dismiss the case in January.
+In a motion to strike the suit under California’s anti-SLAPP law, the streamer had argued its viewers understood the line not to be true since "fictional works have no obligation to the truth."

 U.S. District Judge Virginia Phillips refused Netflix’s argument.
 She wrote that the streaming service acted with a "reckless disregard" for the truth.